hannydevelop/peppubuild-desktop/README.md

-# Logbook
+# ConnectPay
-A log Indexer, Analyser and Reporter like: https://news.ycombinator.com/item?id=22649690
+A Middleware to connect PayTrack to your application's checkout